wpidlib/WPID-Library-Docs/tutorials/Chassis/Chassis.md

 ### Turn Movement

 The WPID turn function implementation starts by computing the equivalent distance to the specified `target_angle` in motor degrees.
-The function does this so that the mechanism `spinToTarget(void* args)` function can easily compare the target distance to the readings from the V5 motor internal encoders, which register motor degrees traveled.
+The function does this so that the Mechanism `spinToTarget(void* args)` function can easily compare the target distance to the readings from the V5 motor internal encoders, which register motor degrees traveled.

 ```cpp
 float target = ((track_width/2)*((float)(target_angle)*M_PI/180)/wheel_circumference)*360;
 ```
 > Distance computation in turn function

-Next, the turn function assigns the correct PID object, `pidTurn`, to each motor_group, since PID objects assigned to each mechanism change between motions (pidStraight vs. pidTurn).
+Next, the turn function assigns the correct PID object, `pidTurn`, to each motor_group, since PID objects assigned to each Mechanism change between motions (pidStraight vs. pidTurn).
 The function repeats this step with offset.
 Finally, the turn function passes the target distances and max speeds for each side to the Tank `spinToTarget(float left_target, float right_target, int l_max_spd, int r_max_spd)` function.
 Since this function makes the chassis turn, the target distances are the same value with opposite signs (+/-).

 ```cpp
     left->setPID(pidTurn.copy());